Trophime/salomeTools/doc/src/write_command.rst

 Basic requirements
 ==================

+.. warning :: THIS IS OBSOLETE FOR SAT 5.1

 By adding a file *mycommand.py* in the ``commands`` directory, salomeTools will define a new command named ``mycommand``.

 In *mycommand.py*, there must be the following method: ::